View Edward Alvarez's Obituary on LCsun-news.com and share memories

 Eddie was a hard worker and had a diverse professional life, including a career in the Small Business Administration, Restaurant Owner, Car Business Manager, and Licensed Real Estate Professional.

 Eddie was charming, charismatic, affectionate, funny, quick-witted, and stubborn to the very end!
-He enjoyed spending time with family, dining out, watching television, travelling, swimming, playing golf, and working.
+He enjoyed spending time with family, dining out, watching television, traveling, swimming, playing golf, and working.

 Eddie is survived by his loving and devoted wife of 32 years, Leticia; his son David (Sheila); his daughter, Stacy; his stepsons, Hector (Courtney) and Andres (Lydia); his sister, Emma (Jim), seven precious grandchildren, Lindsey, Austin, Corley, Brandt, Margo, Bianca, and Sophia; his nephew and niece, Matthew and Christina; and aunts, uncles, and cousins.
 He is preceded in death by his mom, Esther; his dad, Gilbert; and his brother, Sonny.